CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 ## 4) ORIN - Install LLAMA text-generation-webui
 Install some tutorials from [http://www.jetson-ai-lab.com/tutorial-intro.html](https://www.jetson-ai-lab.com/tutorial_text-generation.html)

 N.B.
-If you have followed the steps as listed below and you are now at the stage where the webpage can be displayed (http://192.168.1.*aaa*:7860), it makes sense to re-boot the Jetson Orin nano in "headless" mode (i.e. without the desktop being displayed) and use SSH to execute the following commands
+If you are re-reading this section as you have followed enough of the steps listed below to get the webpage to be displayed (http://192.168.1.*aaa*:7860), it makes sense to re-boot the Jetson Orin nano in "headless" mode (i.e. without the desktop being displayed) and use SSH to execute the following commands.
+Bt doingthis, you maximise the memory that can be used byu the LLM model.
  - cd jetson-containers
  - ./run.sh $(./autotag text-generation-webui)